syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 }
 {% endhighlight %}

-## Delete item when drop in particular view
+## Delete item when dropping in particular view

-Delete the drag item when drop into particular view by handling the [ItemDragging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemDragging_EV.html) event using conditions based on event arguments [Action](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs~Action.html) and `Bounds`.
-The following code example shows to delete drag item when drop into particular view.
+Delete the drag item when dropping into particular view by handling the [ItemDragging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemDragging_EV.html) event using conditions based on event arguments [Action](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs~Action.html) and `Bounds`.
+The following code example shows to delete drag item when dropping into particular view.

-The following example shows to delete the drag item from underlying collection when drop into delete icon which is in above SfListView.
+The following example shows to delete the drag item from underlying collection when dropping into delete icon which is in above SfListView.
 It will enable and disable whenever drag started and dropped by IsVisible property in ViewModel.

 {% highlight xaml %}
 <Grid>